 Applesauce puffs are perfect for breakfast or brunch.
-Start with a biscuit mix for easy preparation.
+This muffins start with a biscuit mix for easy preparation.
+In fact, these soft and flavorful muffins are a lot like a cinnamon sugar donut.
 They won't last long at your house!

 Applesauce Puffs are muffins rolled in butter and cinnamon sugar.
 Enough said, right?
 They are like eating a cinnamon sugar donut.
 (However they are much easier to make!)

 Of course, you may loose some of that benefit when you roll the muffin in butter and cinnamon sugar.
-Shh, don't tell. 😉
+Shh, don't tell.
+But who is counting?

 As I said, it starts with a biscuit mix.
-You can use a homemade mix or a store bought.
+You can use a homemade mix or a store bought mix.
 I used a store bought mix because I happened to have some in my pantry.
-Why, I’m really not sure, but I went with it.
+Here is a recipe for homemade biscuit mix.